www.tdmckinnon.com

 “I wonder…" says Bobby, coming out of his introspection, "if I can find out who these guys are?” and he goes into the next room to make some phone calls.

-Craven had billed himself as a legitimate businessman fallen foul of a rival business, who had then put a contract on him.
+Craven had billed himself as a legitimate businessman fallen foul of a rival business, who had then put out a contract on him.
 Bobby put the story to rights; specifically, that Craven was in fact an underworld figure hiding behind some legitimate business fronts.
-Furthermore, he was in danger, not from a hit-man, but from a former British Airborne Forces veteran, whom, along with his son, Craven had put a contract out on because the vet’s son refused to help him in a drug-related crime.
-Bobby also gave details of how, after I paid him a visit the first time, Craven killed two of his own bodyguards just to set me up on a murder charge.
+Furthermore, he was in danger, not from a hitman, but from a former British Airborne Forces veteran whom, along with the vet’s son, Craven had put a contract out on because the vet’s son refused to help him in a drug related crime.
+Bobby also gave details of how, after paying Craven a visit at his penthouse the first time, he’d killed two of his own bodyguards just to set me up on a murder charge.

 We don't have to wait long.

-The following morning, at around 8:30am, I watch the CPP team leave in a taxi.
+The following morning, at around 8:30 a.m., I watch the CPP team leave in a taxi.
 No replacement team arrives.
 There's no visible movement in the penthouse, not a curtain stirs.
-At around 10:00am, five heavies pull up in a Jaguar; I recognise two of them from the country property.
+At around 10:00 a.m., five heavies pull up in a Jaguar; I recognise two of them from Craven’s country property.
 It looks like Bobby has influence in areas Craven can’t touch.
 Now, with only his thugs again, I wonder what his next move will be.

 Two days later he still hasn’t moved, or opened the blinds.
-Deciding to stir the porridge a little I fire fifteen silenced rounds, five into each window, and then get out of there, leaving Bobby nearby in a café to observe the reaction.
-The police arrive in droves, along of course with the armed response group.
+Deciding to stir the porridge a little I fire fifteen-silenced rounds, five into each window, and then get out of there, leaving Bobby in a nearby café to observe the reaction.

+The police arrive in droves along, of course, with the armed response group.
 They check out the whole street, including the café Bobby's sitting in.

-It's a couple of hours before the majority of them vacate the street, leaving one of the undercover cars.
+It's a couple of hours before the majority of them vacate the street, leaving one undercover car.
 An hour after that, when the last of the daylight has faded, Bobby spots Craven among a group of undercover cops moving quickly to their car.
-He tails them through the busy, London traffic to a place in St Johns Wood.
+He tails them through the busy, London traffic to a place in St John’s Wood.

 Assuming they've taken Craven to a safe-house – which will give me a couple of days before they move him to another location – I act quickly.
 Big mistake!

 Setting himself up as bait; Victor Craven, if nothing else, is a man of considerable internal fortitude.
-At 3:00am in the morning as I enter the building through a ground floor widow I'm suddenly illuminated, at centre stage so to speak.
+At 3:00 a.m. as I enter the building through a ground floor widow I'm suddenly illuminated, at centre stage so to speak.
 I comply with their every order, there's no point doing anything else, and all things considered they aren't too rough with me.
 Watching and listening, I try to assess whether there is an honest policeman there: not in the pay of craven; however, it's made pretty obvious there's no way I'm getting an opportunity to speak to anyone unattended.

 Taken immediately to Scotland Yard, I am questioned extensively by several detectives over a five-hour period, during which time they try several different methods of interrogation.
 I of course tell them nothing, and maintain my request for a lawyer before answering their questions.
 Eventually, they lock me up in a cell and I manage to sleep for a couple of hours.
 After waking me, a different set of detectives begin the whole interrogation process again.

-I'm eventually charged with two counts of ‘break and enter’ – no mention of the country property – two counts of manslaughter, and two counts of ‘first degree murder’: all Craven’s thugs.
+I'm eventually charged with two counts of ‘break and enter’ at Craven’s penthouse - but no mention of my visit to his country property - two counts of manslaughter, and two counts of ‘first degree murder’: all Craven’s thugs.
 I'm then fingerprinted and, in line with a new policy, they take a DNA sample before locking me up.

 I've had a particular law firm in mind for some time; it seemed like a good idea to at least give that avenue some consideration, just in case.
 Now, it appears, we have arrived at that ‘just in case’ juncture.
 If I don't show, or get in touch within twelve hours, Bobby is to presume something has gone wrong and engage the aforementioned legal firm.
-This legal firm, specialising in criminal law, possesses a brilliant track-record.
+This legal firm, specialising in criminal law, possesses a brilliant track record.
+He is instructed to hand them the fully documented account I've been preparing, in journal form, from day one of this conflict with Craven.
+He should then disappear.
+His job then is to keep Connie and James out of the way, for the moment.
+Bobby, as usual, is right on the ball and when the police eventually allow me to make my call the lawyers are primed and waiting.

-Sitting opposite me, Mr Franklin Pierce is somewhere in his mid fifties, average height, lean and impeccably groomed; his intense blue-grey eyes and silver-grey hair perfectly co-ordinate with the charcoal-grey herringbone of his three-piece-suit.
-“If all that you have set out in your deposition to us is correct, Mr Farrell, you are in an extremely unenviable position.”
+Sitting opposite me, Mr Franklin-Pierce is somewhere in his mid-fifties, average height, lean and impeccably groomed; his intense blue-grey eyes and silver-grey hair perfectly coordinate with the charcoal-grey herringbone of his three-piece suit.

 “Yes sir… I know that, but will you take my case?”
 Just at that point the cell door opens and four detectives literally flood into the room.

-“Do you mind, gentlemen!… I am entitled to a little privacy with my client,” says Mr Franklin-Pierce, assertively, more than a little put out.
+“Do you mind, gentlemen!… I am entitled to a little privacy with my client,” says Mr Franklin-Pierce, assertively; more than a little put out.

-I don’t even have time to register that he, by way of his statement, has just accepted my case when one of the policemen announces, “John Farrell… you are hereby charged with the murder of Ronald David Jones… You are charged that, on or about the 11th of July 1976, you did murder seventeen-year-old Ronald David Jones at Hampstead Heath…” He pauses, my jaw drops and I observe, all be it momentarily, my lawyer’s jaw drop.
-“You do not have to say anything, but anything you do say will be taken down and—“
+I don’t even have time to register that he, by way of his statement, has just accepted my case when one of the policemen announces, “John Farrell… you are hereby charged with the murder of Ronald David Jones… You are charged that eighteen years ago, on or about the 11th of July 1976, you did murder seventeen-year-old Ronald David Jones on Hampstead Heath…” He pauses, my jaw drops and I observe, all be it momentarily, my lawyer’s jaw drop too.
+“You do not have to say anything, but anything you do say will be taken down and…” at about that point I cease hearing what the policeman is saying: my mind’s eye is rerunning those few moments in the early hours on the morning of the 11th of July 1976.

-A DNA data base was initiated in the UK only this year; following a routine cross referencing of my DNA they were rewarded for their methodical and systematic adherence to the new regulations.
-I hadn't noticed on that dark morning, all those years ago when I broke the boy’s neck, but the dressing had come off my cut finger and stuck to the side of his head.
-I now have the dubious honour of being the very first person in the United Kingdom to be charged due to the implementation of this new regulation.
-At a preliminary hearing, we apply for but are denied bail, and I'm whipped away to the detention centre at Wormwood Scrubs.
+I hadn't noticed on that dark morning, all those years ago, when I broke the boy’s neck that the adhesive dressing on a cut finger had come loose, sticking to the side of his head.
+I now have the dubious honour of being the very first person in the United Kingdom to be charged due to the implementation of this new technology.

+At a preliminary hearing we apply for but are denied bail and I'm whipped away to the detention centre at Wormwood Scrubs.
 The induction process is the introduction to the dehumanising experience of Her Majesty’s correctional services; beginning by stripping naked in front of the warders and the other criminals being processed.
 My worldly possessions are taken from me, catalogued and locked away for the duration of my incarceration.
 I then wash with carbolic soap in a communal shower together with my fellow inductees, in full view of the guards.
 Before being issued ill-fitting prison garb, I am inspected to make sure I'm not carrying contraband.
-Apart from the fact that I was searched at the police station, where trouser belts and shoe laces were taken from me, I'm naked and have just gone through the showering process; you can imagine what is left to search.
+Apart from the fact that I was searched at the police station, where trouser belt and shoelaces were taken from me, I'm naked and have just gone through the showering process; you can imagine what’s left to search.

 Sitting here in my cell, staring at the walls, I can't help wonder how the hell I came to this?
 What quirk of fate?
 What set of unfortunate circumstances brought me to this juncture?

-Chapter 2: HUMBLE BEGINNINGS
+Chapter 2: Humble Beginnings

-Ma is bent over the sink, using an old scrubbing board to do the daily wash.
-Da and my brother are just leaving for the back-shift.
-My three sisters are still at school, being in infants I get out earlier.
 Geordie, my brother, is sixteen and, after being on the dole since leaving school, has recently started work.
-Da's happier because he's helping to support the family; Ma's happier, because she can put a better spread on the table at mealtimes, and doesn’t have to worry so much about him getting into mischief; and Geordie's happier now, having a beer on the way home with Da on paydays, he can call himself a man.
-My sisters and I are happier, of course, because he’s hardly ever around to tease us now.
-When he’s not working, he's allowed to be out pretty much when he wants as long as he’s home by eleven o’clock; when Da locks the door.
+Da's happier because now Geordie is helping to support the family.
+Ma's happier because she can put a better spread on the table at mealtimes, and she doesn’t have to worry so much about Geordie getting into mischief.
+My sisters and I are happier because he’s hardly ever around to tease us anymore.
+Geordie's happier of course; having a beer on the way home with Da on paydays, he can call himself a man now and, when he’s not working, he's allowed to be out pretty much when he wants as long as he’s home by eleven o’clock; when Da locks the door.

-“See ya’ later Ma,” says my father, kissing her on the top of the head as she's bent over the sink.
+“See ya’ later Ma,” says my father, kissing her on the top of her head as she's bent over the sink.
 “See ya’ tomorra’ John!” he says rubbing the top of my head as he passes: I’ll be asleep by the time he gets home from work tonight.

-“See ya’ Ma,” says Geordie smiling at my mother, “see ya’ shrimp!” he says cuffing me across the head on his way out.
 I remember that little scene as if it was yesterday.
 About six months separates it from the next scene, but emotionally they're worlds apart.

-The house is full of people I hardly know, and everyone's wearing black, Ma and my sisters are crying, they have been for days.
+The house is full of people I hardly know, and everyone's wearing black, Ma and my sisters are crying; they have been for days.
 Da and Geordie are lying in coffins in Ma’s bedroom.

-There was a cave-in at the pit, Da and Geordie were among fifteen buried alive, and it took four days to dig the bodies out.
+There was a cave in at the pit, Da and Geordie were among fifteen buried alive, and it took four days to dig the bodies out.
 Today is the funeral.

 I’m not quite sure how I feel yet, it doesn’t seem real; I keep expecting Da and Geordie to come through the door with black faces, laughing, just as they always did after a shift.
 Ma’s been sleeping with me in mine and Geordie’s bed, although I suppose it’s just my bed now.
 She keeps me awake for hours with her crying; when we get up in the morning the girls look like they’ve been crying all night too.

 Da and Geordie are in closed coffins.
 I heard someone say the coffins were closed because the bodies had been so badly squashed.
 They didn’t know I was under the table trying to stay out of the way.
 Most people don’t even realise I’m there, or think I don't understand what’s being said.
-I haven't been able to cry yet.

 “Poor Annie!” one woman says, “What’s to become of her and the bairns?
 Naybody’s gonna to take on a widow and four poor, wee orphans!”
-I can’t work out why anything has to become of us.

 “If you need anything at all, Annie, don’t you hesitate to ask,” I hear another woman say.
 And as Ma turns away the woman says quietly to another, “I feel bloody awful… I had to offer… but I’ve barely enough to keep body and soul together m'self.”